KonnorRogers/snowpacker/README.md

 `<%= snowpacker_pack_tag %>` and works the same as
 [#javascript_include_tag](https://api.rubyonrails.org/classes/ActionView/Helpers/AssetTagHelper.html#method-i-javascript_include_tag)

+`packs` are your "entrypoints" and where files get bundled to, very similar to Webpacker.

 ### Javascript

-Javascript has no special helper.
+Javascript files have no special helper.

-This is the recommended file structure. `packs` are your "entrypoints" and where files get bundled to.

 ### Stylesheets